networknext/next/README.md

 1. `./next select local`: setup local environment
 2. `make dev-relay-gateway`: run the relay gateway
-3. `make dev-relay-backend-1`: run the relay backend 1
+3. `make dev-relay-backend-1`: run the relay backend 1 (require redis-server)
-4. `make dev-relay-backend-2`: run the relay backend 2
+4. `make dev-relay-backend-2`: run the relay backend 2 (require redis-server)
-5. `make dev-relay-frontend`: run the relay frontend
+5. `make dev-relay-frontend`: run the relay frontend (require redis-server)
 6. `make dev-relay`: this will run a reference relay that will talk to the relay gateway.
 You can also run `make dev-relays` to create 10 relays.
 7. `make dev-server-backend`: run the server backend
 8. `make dev-server`: this will run a fake game server and register itself with the server backend
 9. `make dev-client`: this will run a fake game client and request a route from the server which will ask the server backend for a new route for the game client.
 You can also run `make dev-clients` to create 10 client sessions.
 ------ The Following steps `require redis-server` ------
-10. `make dev-portal-cruncher-1`: run the relay frontend
+10. `make dev-portal-cruncher-1`: run portal cruncher 1
-11. `make dev-portal-cruncher-2`: run the relay frontend
+11. `make dev-portal-cruncher-2`: run portal cruncher 2
 12. `make JWT_AUDIENCE="Kx0mbNIMZtMNA71vf9iatCp3N6qi1GfL" dev-portal`: this will run the Portal RPC API and Portal UI.
 You can visit http://127.0.0.1:20000 to view currently connected sessions.
 13. OPTIONAL - For the the Vue rewrite development run `make JWT_AUDIENCE="Kx0mbNIMZtMNA71vf9iatCp3N6qi1GfL" CORS="false" dev-portal`.
 This will launch the backend to be used primarily for the RPC endpoints.
 You will then need to clone the portal repo, https://github.com/networknext/portal, and run `npm run serve`.
 This will launch the portal at http://127.0.0.1:8080